 For purposes of written communication, the student’s local and permanent addresses on record at Student Services will be regarded as the student’s official local and permanent residences.
 All students have a responsibility to provide both local and permanent mailing addresses, and to enter corrections at www.bc.edu/myservices if the addresses are not accurate in University records.
 Students should review their address record for accuracy at the beginning of each semester, and again soon after submitting any corrections.

-Students who are studying abroad have a responsibility to provide their local international address with the Office of International Programs.
+Students who are studying abroad have a responsibility to provide their local international address to the Office of Global Education.

 Voter Registration Information

 Boston College believes that every student has a responsibility to be an engaged community member.
 To that end, we have partnered with TurboVote to provide you with the information and materials you need to vote in every election from local to presidential.

 TurboVote gives you the tools to help you register to vote online.
 You may learn more about this service at bc.turbovote.org.

 For questions or concerns, please contact Boston College Student Affairs at email@example.com.